Mercedes-Benz VLE: Interior & Features

 The interior features white nappa leather and silk, wood trim with glass cabinets and trim pieces, polished aluminum accents and a 42-speaker Dolby Atmos surround sound system.
 Ambient lighting and a ceiling lamp are paired with a fragrance diffuser.
 Other features include adaptive seats that can form beds, a glass chess set within the center console, a flexible roll-up 65-inch 4K display, an electrochromic glass partition separating the front and rear cabin, electrochromic windows and glass floor elements which can combine with the 65-inch display to form a 360-degree viewing experience.
 In terms of software, new "Digital Experiences" can let passengers select a mood such as "gaming" or "relax", adjusting vehicle settings within the rear displays and the front Superscreen accordingly.

-Overview

-The VLE is the first product of a new generation of Mercedes-Benz passenger vans, based on the scalable VAN.EA platform.
-According to Mercedes-Benz, it will offer up to 8 seats.